 The leftover sauce is perfect to freeze in a jar for your next, fast stir fry.
 You can of course use all of the sauce if you like your stir-fry saucy!

-Feel free to add cooked chicken (I often use left over roast chook).
+Feel free to replace the tofu with cooked chicken (I often use left over roast chook).

 Replace the cashews with the same amount of sunflower seeds.